NAL-UTHSCSA/CMB_NHID_Segmentation/README.md

 For each *TrainTestFile.ini, the code will first train the model using the data of subjects specified in the training list.
 The model will run for the specified number of epochs.
 Once all epochs are completed, the trained model will be applied to the specified list of test subjects' data and the predictions will be saved in the specified output_subfolder.

-https://www.nature.com/articles/s41598-021-93427-x
+Please cite the following if you use this code. https://www.nature.com/articles/s41598-021-93427-x

-Last updated July 21 2021
+Last updated Aug 30 2021

 Tanweer Rashid
 (rashidt1@uthscsa.edu)